 Producers employing non-union minors should refer to A.R.S.
 23-235 and contact the Industrial Commission of Arizona (LaborAdmin@azica.gov, (602) 542-4515, 800 W Washington St, Phoenix AZ 85007) and provided the requested items.

-Face Coverings: Production staff will wear face coverings as outlined in the
+FACE COVERINGS: Production staff will wear face coverings as

-at all times whenever possible except when it is not practical or
+face coverings whenever possible except when it is not practical or feasible to

-feasible to do so such as rehearsing in a public setting that is controlled
+do so such as rehearsing in a public setting that is controlled and/or closed

-and/or closed to the public, working with hair/makeup staff and when being
+to the public, working with hair/makeup staff and when being filmed on camera.

 Phoenix operates 17 library branches.